 “We require multiple stakeholders to collaborate to provide more meaningful support for families.
 We are all affected and impacted differently by the pandemic and our surviving and thriving depends on our interconnectedness,” she said.

 Exacerbating existing challenges

 She also noted that the coronavirus pandemic magnified inequality and the existing struggles South Africans were facing, like violence, unemployment, homelessness and poverty, as well as mental health challenges which she said are prevalent in many churches and homes.
 She also highlighted challenges in the public health system, which was already under-resourced before the pandemic, and inequality in the education system, with learners from disadvantaged communities being excluded from school as learning went online.

 “During the lockdown we witnessed an exponential rise of what the United Nations calls shadow pandemics, or parallel pandemics, of gender-based violence, climate change and environmental issues, and the urgency for us to change and do things differently,” she added.

 Singh-Naicker said the church has historically been a space where people who face some of these challenges could find help, but because of the lockdown, the lack of worshipping together and getting the necessary support has made these challenges more difficult to bear.

-You can view Singh-Naicker’s full presentation on our YouTube channel.
+To watch Singh-Naicker’s full presentation, you can view it here on our YouTube channel.